 - Switch: This field is used for positive and negative responses such as a “Yes/No” answer to specific questions like “Was the delivery successful”, “Was water added”, or an “Up/Down” answer to what position was the plow.

-- Signature Field: The signature field allows for the capture of a signature on the 2020 (or other) Such as customer delivery confirmation, driver verification, etc.
+- Signature Field: The signature field allows for the capture of a signature on the Connect.
+Used for customer delivery confirmation, driver verification, etc.

-Note: The last two fields, Signature & Switch, are only available for forms on the 2020 (or other tablet) that an operator completes.
+Note: The last two fields, Signature & Switch, are only available for forms on the Connect tablet that an operator completes.

 FBM also has two special fields available including “Magic Fields” and “Carry-over Fields.”